Heaven-Waves/central-node/README.md

 # Central Node 📡

+### Project that build entire custom Raspberry Pi OS Lite bootable image 💿

-Docker and Ansible configuration for the [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/) board with 4G RAM as central node. 🍓
+This image is intended to be used on [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/) with 4G RAM 🍓 to turn this machine into central node / server that accepts audio from Bluetooth

+> Yes, you read it, you can connect your phone to it

+and spread it to multiple [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/get-started-esp32-lyrat.html) [`peripheral-node`s](https://github.com/Heaven-Waves/peripheral-node).

 ## Raspberry Pi 4 model B

 > You know it well

 <p align="center">
 <img
      alt="Raspberry Pi 4 model B"